Strilanc/ObjC-CollapsingFutures/README.md

 **Method 1: CocoaPods**

-1. Add the podspec from this repo in your podfile:
+Example PodFile line:

     pod 'TwistedOakCollapsingFutures', :podspec => 'https://raw.github.com/Strilanc/ObjC-CollapsingFutures/master/TwistedOakCollapsingFutures.podspec'

+1. Add a pod line pointing at the podspec from this repo to your podfile.
-2. #import <TwistedOakCollapsingFutures.h> wherever you want to use the TOCFuture and TOCFutureSource types
+2. import <TwistedOakCollapsingFutures.h> wherever you want to use the TOCFuture and TOCFutureSource types

 **Method 2: Manual**

 1. Clone the repo
 2. Copy the source files from the src/ folder into your project
 3. Have ARC enabled
-4. #import <TwistedOakCollapsingFutures.h> wherever you want to use the TOCFuture and TOCFutureSource types
+4. import <TwistedOakCollapsingFutures.h> wherever you want to use the TOCFuture and TOCFutureSource types